Joseph Sam Perry

 Joseph Samuel Perry (November 30, 1896 – February 18, 1984) was a United States district judge of the United States District Court for the Northern District of Illinois.

 Early life and education

 Born in Carbon Hill, Alabama, Perry was the son of a coal miner named Jack Perry, and Mary Elizabeth Brown.
 He worked on local farms and in area coal mines before joining the United States Navy and serving in Europe during World War I. After the war, he returned home to finish high school.
 Perry then earned an Artium Baccalaureus degree Phi Beta Kappa in 1923 from the University of Alabama and a Master of Arts degree from the University of Chicago School of Social Service Administration in 1925.
-He earned a Juris Doctor from the University of Chicago Law School in 1927.
+He earned a J.D. degree from the University of Chicago Law School in 1927.

 Professional career

 Perry worked in private law practice in Chicago, Illinois from 1928 until 1933, when he began working as a master in chancery in DuPage County, Illinois and as a private lawyer in Wheaton, Illinois.
 Democratic incumbent Michael F. Hennebry died May 12, 1936, after he and Dominic A. Romano were nominated in that year's Democratic primary.
 Local party leaders nominated Perry to serve as the replacement candidate.
 Romano filed suit to vacate the appointment.
 Due to Illinois's cumulative voting scheme at the time, the removal would have near-guaranteed Romano's election.
 The Will County Court's initial decision to remove Perry from the ballot was overturned by the Illinois Supreme Court.
 In 1936, Perry was elected to the Illinois House of Representatives as a Democrat from the 41st district.
 He served from 1937 until 1943 and served as a floor leader for Governor Henry Horner.
 He served in the Illinois Militia from 1942 to 1944.
 In 1943, Perry returned to private law practice in Wheaton.
 After World War II, Perry was unsuccessful in efforts to be elected as a state senator and a congressman, largely because he was a Democrat in heavily Republican DuPage County.
 Perry remained a lawyer in Wheaton until he became a federal judge in 1951.
 Perry also worked from 1949 until 1951 as DuPage County's public administrator.

 He served as the Chairman of the Democratic Party of DuPage County for a time in the 1930s.